Databingo/jnote/README.md

 Actually you can use jnote as a JSON editor, for more usage information you can check the original repository which is no longer be developed by his author.(https://github.com/skanehira/tson)

 ## About improvement
-Since the original reppsitory was last committed at 2019.11.07, many depedences changed.
+Since the original repository was last committed at 2019.11.07, many dependences changed.
 I updated them and add a Text area for visition node's content.